-Our Compensation Committee reviews and either approves, on behalf of the Board, or recommends to the Board for approval, (i) annual salaries, bonuses, and other compensation for our executive officers, (ii) compensation for the Company's directors, and (iii) individual equity awards for our employees and executive officers.
+Our Compensation Committee reviews and approves, on behalf of the Board, (i) annual salaries, bonuses, and other compensation for our executive officers, and (ii) employee benefit plans for our employees and executive officers.
+Our Compensation Committee recommends to the Board for approval, (i) compensation for the Company's directors, and (ii) incentive compensation plans, equity plans and deferred compensation plans.
 Our Compensation Committee also oversees our compensation policies and practices.
-Our Compensation Committee met five times during fiscal 2013 and took action by written consent on two occasions.
+Our Compensation Committee met seven times during fiscal 2014.
 Our Compensation Committee may from time to time establish a subcommittee to perform any action required to be performed by a committee of "non-employee directors" pursuant to Rule 16b-3 under the Exchange Act and "outside directors" pursuant to Rule 162(m) under the Internal Revenue Code (the "Code").